About the CODART Canon

 Voting by CODART Members

-After the publication of the initial selection on the CODART website, a ballot was held among CODART members from 15 October to 5 November.
-The results were presented at a Public Symposium on Monday 18 November.
+After the publication of the initial selection on the CODART website, a ballot was held among CODART members from 15 October to 5 November 2019.
+The results were presented at a Public Symposium, held at the Rijksmuseum in Amsterdam on Monday 18 November 2019.
 During the symposium it was decided, in consultation with all those present, to maintain the initial principles and where possible to select a larger number of artists rather than including several works by a single artist.
 This corresponds well to the stated purpose of the CODART Canon: to demonstrate the sheer breadth of the output of Dutch and Flemish Old Master art.
 A striking difference was the members’ addition of the Night Watch, a work that the committee had not initially placed on the list.
 After the symposium, a second period of voting took place, this time by the general public.

 The public vote